rschrenk/otp_client/README.md

 For building the Windows executable on a linux machine, mono and wine must be installed.

 ## version history

+### 1.1.0

+- included favicon and splash screens for HTML5 Webapp
+- minimize and close to system tray
+- option to wipe all data at once
+- improved README

 ### 1.0.9
 - bugfix packing bootstrap